Vimux/Binario/README.md

 ---
 ```

-For more information about front matter variables read [Hugo Front Matter](https://gohugo.io/content-management/front-matter) from Hugo official documentation.
+For more information about front matter variables and formats read [Hugo Front Matter](https://gohugo.io/content-management/front-matter) from Hugo official documentation.

+### Columns

+By default, **Binario** works with two columns layout (only if it possible by screen size), but you can also use one column or three columns.
+Change `Params.columns`to preferable value.
+You can also change this option for specific list pages.

+### Share buttons

+To display share buttons, set up `[Params.Share]` specific parameters in your site config file.

+Available share buttons: Facebook, Twitter, Reddit, Telegram, LinkedIn, VK, Pocket

+### Footer Social Icons

+With **Binario**, you have the option to display social icons in the footer.
+To display them, set up `[Params.Social]` specific parameters in your site config file.

+Available social services: Email, Facebook, Twitter, Telegram, Instagram, Pinterest, VK, LinkedIn, GitHub, GitLab, Stack Overflow, Mastodon, Medium

 ## Contributing